 The primary focus of the nominating and corporate governance committee is to assist our board of directors in fulfilling its responsibilities with respect to director nominations, corporate governance, board and committee evaluations and conflict resolution.
 The nominating and corporate governance committee assists our board of directors by: (1) identifying individuals qualified to serve on our board of directors and recommending that our board of directors select a slate of director nominees for election by stockholders at the annual meeting of stockholders; (2) overseeing an annual evaluation of our board of directors, each of its committees and management; (3) developing and recommending to our board of directors a set of corporate governance principles and policies; (4) periodically reviewing our corporate governance principles and policies and suggesting improvements thereto to our board of directors; and (5) considering and acting on any conflict-related matter.

-Our board of directors has delegated to the investment committee certain responsibilities with respect to investment in specific investments proposed by our advisor, and the authority to review our investment policies and procedures on an ongoing basis.
+Our board of directors has delegated to the investment committee certain responsibilities with respect to investment in specific investments proposed by our management team, and the authority to review our investment policies and procedures on an ongoing basis.
 The investment committee must at all times comprise of at least three members, a majority of whom must be independent directors.

 Our code of ethics outlines the expectations for honest and ethical conduct between personal and professional relationships; full, fair, accurate, timely and understandable disclosure in reports and documents filed with the SEC and in other public communications; compliance with applicable laws and governmental rules and regulations; and prompt internal reporting of violations of this code.